jtilander/docker-db-backup/Readme.md

 * restore: this will restore the most recent database file into the host "db"
 * cron: this will continiually run a backup operation ever night

+If the DBTYPE is set to 'all', then we will not require type, usernames nor passwords -- we will simply obtain these through the docker containers running the databases instead.
+This mode is suitable for running a whole machine backup.

 The mode is chosen by the command to the docker container.

 ## Volumes